Simon4Yan/VisDA2020/submit_val/README.md

 Each match should be represented as the index of the gallery image (0000 and 3599 for validation).

+For example, the first line of submission file is corresponding to the top 100 matches of first query (index=0000); the second is corresponding to the second query (idex=0001).

 - Please see a sample submission file in the submission_example.